TeamKweku/Flask-REST-API/README.md

-# Flask-REST-API
-Creating an ecommerce FLask REST API using Flask Smorest
+# Practic Repo using Flask and Flask-Smorest to create a REST API